simplenetes-io/simplenetes/doc/DEVCLUSTER.md

 Cluster ports come in the range of `abc-xyz`.

 ### 4. Compile the pod
-The pod cannot compile of the pod project ha uncommitted changed or if the cluster project has uncommited changes.
-This is because the git commit IDs are used in logfiles ina GitOps fashion.
-The flag `-e ignoredirty=true` can be set to allow for uncomitted changes, but should not be set in production mode.

 From inside the `dev-cluster` dir, type:
 ```sh
 snt compile webserver